- Business and Employment»

-The branding part comes in the form of an image, whether it’s a photo, graphic, company logo or some combination of all three.
+The branding part comes in the form of text and multimedia.
+The multimedia is a photo, graphic, audio, video, company logo or some combination of the above.

 An advertiser uses branding to communicate a visual idea to the target audience.